Stevie Thompson: Reggio Emilia (2021–2022)

 On July 16, 2021, Thompson signed in the highest Italian competition, in the Serie A and the Fiba Europe Cup for Reggio Emilia a two years contract with exit option in 2022.

 Bnei Herzelia (2022–2023)

 On November 23, 2022, Thompson signed with Bnei Herzliya of the Israeli Basketball Premier League and European Basketball Champions League.

 Return to Wisconsin (2023–2024)

 On October 30, 2023, Thompson rejoined the Wisconsin Herd.

 Return to Bayamón (2024)

 On March 22, 2024, Thompson re-signed with the Vaqueros de Bayamón, returning in April, after the G League season concluded.

-Third stint in Wisconsin (2024–2025)
+Third stint with Wisconsin (2024–2025)

 On October 28, 2024, Thompson rejoined the Wisconsin Herd.

-Back to the Vaqueros de Bayamón (2025)
+Third stint with Vaqueros de Bayamón (2025)

-He returned to Bayamón for the 2025 season.
+Thompson returned to Bayamón for the 2025 season.
 On August 12, 2025, he helped the Vaqueros win their 17th championship.

+As the Baloncesto Superior Nacional (BSN) season runs from March until July, Thompson can play in the NBA G League and the BSN both in their respective seasons.

-Fourth stint in Wisconsin (2025–present)
+Fourth stint with Wisconsin (2025–2026)

-On November 7, 2025, Thompson was named to the Wisconsin Herd opening night roster.
+On October 15, 2025, Thompson Jr. signed a contract with the Milwaukee Bucks.
+However, two days later he was waived by the Bucks and returned to their NBA G League affiliate, the Wisconsin Herd.
+On November 7, Thompson was named to the Herd's opening night roster.
+On January 9, 2026, Thompson recorded 32 points and a career-high 11 assists in a 121-112 loss to the Long Island Nets; in the game, he also became the Herd's all-time leading scorer.

+Fourth stint with the Vaqueros de Bayamón (2026)

+On April 11, 2026, Thompson made his season debut, scoring 7 points and 5 rebounds.
+On May 10, 2026, he was selected as a BSN All-Star Game reserve.

+In the conference semifinals against the Criollos de Caguas Thompson struggled throughout much of the series but delivered a standout performance in Game 5, recording 37 points, 4 rebounds, and 4 assists to lead his team to a dominant 122–77 victory.
+On August 23, 2026, Thompson helped the Vaqueros de Bayamón capture their second consecutive BSN championship, earning his third BSN title.

+Iowa Wolves (2026-present)

+On Friday, September 18, Thompson Jr. signed a training camp contract with the Minnesota Timberwolves and was waived a couple days later.
+On September 23, 2026, Thompson was traded from the Wisconsin Herd in exchange for the 16th overall pick in the 2026 NBA G League draft and the returning player rights to Jaylen Sims and Skylar Mays.